mjavason/Nestjs-Template-V2/README.md

 1. Install the GitHub CLI: [https://cli.github.com/](https://cli.github.com/)
 2. Authenticate with `gh auth login`
 3. Run the script below from the project root:
+4. Update the file then set your username and repo name

 ```powershell
 .\upload-env.ps1